redox-os/book/src/porting-applications.md

 COOKBOOK_SOURCE="${COOKBOOK_SOURCE}/subfolder-name"
 ```

-- An example for a Rust program:
+- An example for a Rust application:

 ```toml
 script = """